shdw9/Blitzcrank-Discord-Bot/icondownloader/README.md

+# ARCHIVED, THIS IS NO LONGER NEEDED

-# icon downloader - emojis for Blitzcrank
+## icon downloader - emojis for Blitzcrank

 Instructions down below to get emojis in Blitzcrank bot (shown below)